hadv/abunfi/SEPOLIA_SETUP_GUIDE.md

-# 🚀 Abunfi Sepolia Setup Guide
+# 🚀 Abunfi Sepolia Testnet Deployment Guide

 ## 📋 Overview

-Set up the Abunfi project running on Sepolia testnet.
-This guide covers everything from prerequisites to a functional demo with zkVM rate limiting.
+Deploy the Abunfi project to Sepolia testnet as pre-production environment.
+This guide covers everything from prerequisites to a fully functional deployment with zkVM rate limiting.

 ## 🎯 What You'll Have After Setup